michaelgrund/GMT-plotting/GMT_scan_SKS_SKKS_pierce_points/README.md

 user@seisPC:~$ chmod +x Scan_SKS_SKKS_figs.gmt
 ```

+**Detailed information and instructions for the individual steps to generate the final figure can be found in the manual (pdf-file).**

 References:

 - **Grund, M. & Ritter, J. R. R. (2019)**, Widespread seismic anisotropy in Earth’s lowermost mantle